The biggest and best video game releases of the summer

 Stray Gods: The Roleplaying Musical is a Telltale-style adventure game teeming with interactive songs.
 It's like The Wolf Among Us, except with modern-day Greek gods instead of fairy-tale characters, and choose-your-own musical numbers instead of investigative interviews.

 The game opens with a chance encounter between a literal muse and protagonist Grace, an adrift urbanite.
 After the muse's untimely death, Grace suddenly inherits her essence and gets thrust before a secretive pantheon that suspects her of the muse's murder.
-Grace will have to clear her name using her newfound power to get these gods to sing their true feelings, shifting between three musical approaches to elicit different responses in duets and jam sessions that slowly uncover a sprawling mystery.
+So begins Grace's quest to clear her name using her newfound power to get these gods to sing about their true feelings, shifting between three musical approaches to elicit different responses in duets and jam sessions that slowly uncover a sprawling mystery.

 Written by Dragon Age veteran David Gaider, the resulting game is undeniably ambitious.
 Composer Austin Wintory claimed there are hundreds of significantly different playthroughs, which required around 90 recording sessions with a star-studded cast that includes Troy Baker, Laura Bailey, Ashley Johnson and Merle Dandridge of The Last of Us fame.